xma711/notebook/blockchain/bitcoin/README.md

 Public in the sense that it is open to everyone to view.
 Correspondingly, there is a private key, exactly like the ssh key pair.

-Things that are encrypted by the public key can be unencrypted by the private key, and vice versa.
+Things that are encrypted by the public key can be decrypted by the private key, and vice versa.

 However, given one of the keys, there is no way to get the other key back.